mikrono/tModLoaderWiki_kr_ko/ModItem.md

 Allows you to give effects to this accessory.
 Frankly, this is just a more limited version of UpdateEquip, but I included this hook to be more in-line with the mysterious source code.

+### public virtual void UpdateVanity(Player player, EquipType type)

+Allows you to create special effects (such as dust) when this item's equipment texture of the given equipment type is displayed on the player.
+Note that this hook is only ever called through this item's associated equipment texture.

 ### public virtual bool IsArmorSet(Item head, Item body, Item legs)

 Returns whether or not the head armor, body armor, and leg armor make up a set.
 If this returns true, then this item's UpdateArmorSet method will be called.
 Returns false by default.